BOYS will be joining the girls at an independent school in Bournemouth.

 He added that the school would be hiring a new physical education teacher for the boys.

-Head teacher Sandra Coe explained to parents in a letter: "Wentworth College will remain a centre of educational excellence where every student is given the best possible foundation for life at university and beyond.
+Head teacher Sandra Coe explained to parents in a letter: "Wentworth College will remain a centre of educational excellence where every student is given the best possible foundation for life at

 "We want boys to be part of this vision and look forward to welcoming them."